Admission Appeals Process

 Reception Year 2020/2021 appeals for Beecholme Primary School that are completed online by the deadline of Tuesday, 19th May 2020 will be heard between Monday the 8th of June 2020 and Tuesday, 21st July 2020.

-Appellants will receive at least 10 school days notice of their appeal hearing date.
+Appellants will receive at least 14 calendar days' notice of their appeal hearing date.

-Appellants must submit their additional evidence and the admission authority to submit their evidence at least 12 school days prior to the hearing date.
+Appellants must submit their additional evidence and the admission authority to submit their evidence at least 14 calendar days prior to the hearing date.

-Wherever possible decision letters will be sent to appellants with 5 school days of the hearing, or, where multiple appeals for a school are heard on more than one day, within 5 school days of the last hearing day for that school.
+Decision letters will be sent to appellants within 7 calendar days of the hearing, or, where multiple appeals for a school are heard on more than one day, within 7 calendar days of the last hearing day for that school.